crisperdue/prooftoys-site/content/number-game/tutorial1.md

 Welcome to the Prooftoys edition of the ***Natural Numbers Game***, a series of puzzles in which you build up mathematical knowledge about numbers step by step with computer guidance.
-As you play the game you develop skills in creating precise mathematical proofs.
+As you take on the challenges of the game you build skills in creating 100% correct mathematical proofs.

 ### What is this about?